 Shade of Black Ink

 Look how flattering this natural-looking mane is!
 The color, which is as dark as a natural shade of black ink, is very versatile for any age, style, or hair type.
-Got such beautiful long hair with a natural wavy texture?
+Got such beautiful mid-length hair with a natural wavy texture?
 Feel free to add bangs to upgrade your look without compromising your hair length.

 Dark Chestnut Brown